 Discover a quieter side of Napa on the Silverado Trail.
 Day 2 agenda for first timers to Napa uncovers the BEST wineries, restaurants, and picnic spots.
 Local Wally's Napa Tourist Guide.

-Napa 102: Tasting on the Silverado Trail
+Napa 102: WINE Tasting on Silverado Trail

-Discover the Lesser Known Wineries
+Discover Napa’s Lesser Known Wineries

 In a way the Silverado Trail, once a wagon trail for the silver mines, is like how all of Napa used to be.
 The crowds are fewer, the traffic more manageable, it's a leisurely drive in the country dotted with quaint wineries and friendly tasting rooms.
 Oh sure, there are a handful of gargantuan wineries but you'll mainly find smaller, more intimate experiences with a family run feel to the wineries.